neohelden/commons-nestjs-server-auth/README.md

                                    # or is empty if no token is present
 ```

-The resuts of this policy are then added to the `@OPAPrincipal` Decorator available for requests.
+The results of this policy are then added to the `@OPAPrincipal` Decorator available for requests.